drayah/girajira/README.md

 ## Configuring Aero

 Girajira uses [Aero](https://github.com/juxt/aero) for enviroment configuration.
-In order to be able to perform requests to Jira's API you need to setup a `.secrets.edn` configuration file in the projects `config` directory.
+In order to be able to perform requests to Jira's API you need to setup a `.secrets.edn` configuration file in the project's `config` directory.
 This file will be ignored by `git`.

 A sample `config/.secrets.edn`:
 ```clojure